 stem cell treatment diabetes

-In the unfortunate event, you or perhaps a family member are coping with diabetes you should be aware of its consequences on the body and mind.
+In the unfortunate event that you or perhaps a family member are coping with diabetes, you should be aware of its consequences on the body and mind.
 Diabetes is usually termed the “silent killer” mainly because it strikes the body slowly and without warning.
-Newly diagnosed diabetic patients are usually not worried about it since their symptoms are often no more severe than recurrent urination and increased thirst.
-A number of other individuals have no symptoms at all.
+Newly diagnosed diabetic patients are generally not worried about it since their symptoms are often no more severe than recurrent urination and increased thirst.
+Many other individuals have no symptoms at all.

 Understanding Hyperglycemia

-As time goes by, however, the effects of both kinds of diabetes become increasingly serious and may lead to death.
+As time goes by, however, the effects of both kinds of diabetes become increasingly severe and may lead to death.
 These symptoms include heart disease, eye issues, kidney failure, nerve damage, and erectile dysfunction, to name a few.
 Hypoglycemia (acute low blood sugar) and hyperglycemia (high level of blood sugar) are the key contributors to the effects of diabetes.
 According to recent research, some of the oral diabetes medications can also help contribute to heart malfunction.[1]
-That is exactly why it’s important that women and men who are clinically diagnosed as “diabetic” immediately seek treatment to relieve hypoglycemia and hyperglycemia.
-These conditions often trigger the more harmful, degenerative ailments.
-The regeneration center can help treat DM with our innovative enriched and expanded Mesenchymal cells treatment for Diabetes safely and without any artificial medicines or need for regular insulin dependency.[2]
+That is precisely why it’s vital that women and men who are clinically diagnosed as “diabetic” immediately seek treatment to relieve hypoglycemia and hyperglycemia.
+These conditions often trigger more harmful, degenerative ailments.
+The regeneration center can help treat DM with our innovative enriched and expanded Mesenchymal cell treatment for Diabetes safely and without artificial medicines or the need for regular insulin dependency.[2]

 Damage to Insulin Producing Beta-Cells

-Stem Cell treatments for diabetes and functional medicine look to fight the disease at its origins in the pancreas.
-Decreasing hyperglycemia as well as associated complications (see above).
+Stem Cell treatments for diabetes and functional medicine look to fight the disease at its origins in the pancreas, decreasing hyperglycemia and associated complications (see above).

 types-of-diabetes-type1-vs-type2

-According to recent research, it can also relieve hypoglycemia or low level of blood sugar, which consequently can also lead to fatality if it is not treated immediately.
-Diabetic patients are treated by introducing enhanced MSC+ cells to the pancreatic area via IV or directly (severe cases).
-Diabetes is a metabolic disease with a significant inflammatory component wherein the individual has elevated level of blood sugar, because the human body cannot generate enough insulin, or maybe because the cells are no longer responding to the insulin produced naturally by the body.
-The high blood sugar levels instigate signs of polyuria or recurrent peeing, polydipsia or abnormal increase in thirst, and polyphagia,pancreatic cancerpancreatitis or the state of increased hunger and in severe cases lupus disease.[3]
+According to recent research, it can also relieve hypoglycemia or low levels of blood sugar, which consequently can lead to fatality if it is not treated immediately.
+Diabetic patients are treated by introducing enhanced UC-MSC+ cells to the pancreatic area via IV or directly (severe cases).
+Diabetes is a metabolic disease with a significant inflammatory component, wherein the individual has an elevated blood sugar level because the human body cannot generate enough insulin or because the cells are no longer responding to the insulin produced naturally by the body.
+The high blood sugar levels instigate signs of polyuria or recurrent peeing, polydipsia or abnormal increase in thirst, polyphagia, pancreatic cancerpancreatitis or the state of increased hunger, and, in severe cases lupus disease.[3]

 3 Types of Diabetes Mellitus:

-sc1Type 1 diabetes: results from your body’s failure to generate insulin, and currently requires the individual to inject insulin.
-(Likewise known as insulin-dependent diabetes mellitus, IDDM for short, and juvenile diabetes)- Stem Cell therapy to stop autoimmune attacks from destroying insulin-producing pancreatic islet cells and insulin producing beta cells.
-The usual symptoms that are associated with Type 1 diabetes can include Polydipsia (constant thirst), polyuria (excessive urination), polyphagia (constant hunger), weight loss, dry mouth pSS and fatigue.
-A Type 1 diagnosis is caused by the destruction of functional beta cells in the patient’s pancreas.
-Other known complications for uncontrolled blood sugar levels and type 1 diabetes include heart disease, Hashimoto’s disease, diabetic retinopathy, inclusion body myopathy, diabetic neuropathy and renal disease.
-Type 1 diabetes is especially dangerous for women who have a 42% higher risk of mortality as compared to men.
+sc1Type 1 diabetes results from your body’s failure to generate insulin and currently requires the individual to inject insulin.
+(Likewise known as insulin-dependent diabetes mellitus, IDDM for short, and juvenile diabetes)- Stem Cell therapy to stop autoimmune attacks from destroying insulin-producing pancreatic islet cells and insulin-producing beta cells.
+The usual symptoms that are associated with Type 1 diabetes can include Polydipsia (constant thirst), polyuria (excessive urination), polyphagia (constant hunger), weight loss, dry mouth pSS, and fatigue.
+A Type 1 diagnosis is caused by destroying functional beta cells in the patient’s pancreas.
+Learn more about stem cell therapy for type 1 diabetes.
+Other known complications for uncontrolled blood sugar levels and type 1 diabetes include heart disease, Hashimoto’s disease, diabetic retinopathy, inclusion body myopathy, diabetic neuropathy, and renal disease.
+Type 1 diabetes is especially dangerous for women, who have a 42% higher risk of mortality as compared to men.
 The average life expectancy for type 1 diabetics is less than 11 years for men and less than 13 years for females.[4]

 Type 1 vs Type 2 Diabetes